Aarushi-commits/365-Days-of-Web-development/CONTRIBUTING.md

         ├── index.html
         ├── style.css
         ├── script.js
         ├── server.js        (if backend)
         ├── routes/          (if backend)
         └── controllers/     (if backend)

+Product Project README must include:

+Project title

+Day number

+Problem statement

+Features

+Tech stack

+How to run (frontend / backend)

 📝 Code Comments & Documentation (Mandatory)

-This repository is a learning roadmap, not just a code dump.
+This repository is a learning roadmap, not just a code archive.

-Contributors must:
+All contributors must:

-Add comments explaining why the code works
+🧠 Explain why the code works, not just what it does

-Comment:
+✍️ Add comments for:

 complex logic

 animations & calculations

-API flow & conditions
+API routes & data flow

+authentication or validation logic

-Use simple, beginner-friendly language
+🗣️ Use simple, beginner-friendly language

-PRs may be rejected if code lacks explanation.
+📌 Pull Requests may be rejected if important logic is not explained.

-📦 Commit Rules
+📦 Commit Message Guidelines

-Use clear and meaningful commit messages.
+Use clear, meaningful commit messages.

 git add .
-git commit -m "Day xx: short description of the work"
+git commit -m "Day xx: short, meaningful description"

-❌ Avoid messages like:
+✅ Good Examples

+Day 60: Scroll-based parallax landing page

+Day 112: JWT authentication API

+❌ Bad Examples

 update